mondeja/mondeja/other-projects.md

-Other projects for which I've contributed but currently are a bit abandoned, but I'm still supporting them:
+Other projects for which I've contributed but currently are a bit abandoned, altough I'm still supporting them:

 ## Python